dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 });
 ```

-*Note: in case of error we're just sending back a single string with the error.
-Not very robust.*
+*Note: in case of error right now we're just sending back a single string with the error.
+Not very robust!*

 * GET `/new`:  render the `new` page in the callback.